Minter blockchain

 The Minter Blockchain is based on Tendermint, which relies on a set of validators that are responsible for committing new blocks in the blockchain.
 These validators participate in the consensus protocol by broadcasting votes which contain cryptographic signatures signed by each validator's private key.

-Validator candidates can bond their own coins and have coins "delegated", or staked, to them by token holders.
-The validators are determined by who has the most stake delegated to them.
+Validator candidates can bond their own coins and have coins "delegated," or staked, to them by token holders.
+Those who have the biggest stakes delegated to them become validators.

-Validators and their delegators will earn BIP (MNT) as rewards for blocks and commissions.
-Note that validators can set commission on the rewards their delegators receive as additional incentive.
+Validators and their delegators earn base coin BIP as block rewards and fees.
+Validators can also share some of their own reward with delegators (think of cashback) as an additional incentive.

 Requirements

-Minimal requirements for running Validator's Node in testnet are:
+Minimal requirements for running Validator's Node on testnet are:

 - 4GB RAM